About the Program

 Certain designated sections of ENGLISH 190 or other courses may satisfy this requirement if designated as such by the instructor.
 Please consult the department's announcement of classes for current offerings.

 - Internships: Students wishing to receive academic credit for an internship must coordinate with an English Department faculty member who agrees to sponsor an independent study course (99/199) based on the internship.
 Students should provide the faculty member with official documentation from their internship employers.
-Credit is based on completion of a critical or creative work on a topic related to the internship.
+Credit is based on completion of critical or creative work on a topic related to the internship.
 No more than 2 units will be awarded per internship.
 Please note that students must register for Summer Session, session C, for summer internships.

 - Extra-Departmental Course Work: The options below are provided for enrichment and flexibility, not to replace regular semester courses within the department.
 Students approved to use two or more courses toward the English major from Education Abroad Programs (EAP) will not be permitted to count additional upper division course work from other UC Berkeley departments.
-With the exception of two UC Berkeley English Department summer courses, all of the following must be approved by a major adviser and recorded on the student's major record card.
+With the exception of two UC Berkeley English Department summer courses, all of the following must be approved by a major advisor and recorded on the student's major record card.

 - Education Abroad Programs: A faculty major adviser determines credit toward the major for coursework completed through an Education Abroad Program on a case-by-case basis.
 Students should submit documentation (e.g., course descriptions, syllabi, completed exams, papers, and other written work) to demonstrate that the education abroad course is comparable in coverage, rigor, and substance to a UC Berkeley upper division course.
 This could include up to two education abroad literature courses in a foreign language.
 Although there is no official limit on the number of courses transferred from education abroad programs, generally two courses will be counted easily.
 Closer scrutiny will be given to subsequent course work.
 Only one summer course taken abroad may be approved for use towards the major.
 Although the major adviser determines the number of courses approved for use towards the major, the College of Letters & Science makes the final determination of unit credit for any and all courses taken abroad.